Joodek/Eldia/README.md

 #### Promises

-have you used Javascript promises, if so , then you probably liked the functionality they give ,
-    and how great they are . now you can use them in php like this :
+have you used Javascript promises, if so then you probably like them , I like them , now you can use them in php like this :

      use Eldia\Promise\Promise;